black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 116
 In the goFight function, call your update function with the fourth object in locations as an argument.

+# Step 117
+Below your update call, set the monsterHealth to be the health of the current monster.
+You can get this value by accessing the health property of monsters[fighting] with dot notation.